AlexMJung/TableTopicsDiscussionApp/README.md

 Browser Name
 Version

   *Firefox 52
   *Chrome 57
   *Safari 10.1

 ## Assumptions
-While completing this estimate the following assumptions were made.
+While completing this estimate the following assumptions were made:

-Session Organizer and Participants will use browsers which support ES6 Heroku and mLabs will host the application
+Session Organizer and Participants will use browsers which support ES6.

+Heroku and mLabs will host the application.

 ##Technologies
   *MEAN Stack
   *MongoDB
   *Socket.io
   *Express.js
   *AngularJS
   *Node.js
   *ES6
   *CSS Grid or Bootstrap
   *Post CSS or SASS
   *Passport
   *Grunt
   *Probably some Sweet Alerts
   *Gimp